The Mass Gap Approach to QCD: The mass-shell

+since also reminding that in this case $Z_3 {\tilde Z}^{-1}_3 = 1$.
+However, comparing the system of eqs.~(8.3)-(8.4) with those of (8.6)-(8.7), one can conclude that they are the same and do not depend on any gauge choice, as it needs be for any gluon propagator being on the mass-shell.
+The self-consistency condition for the full massive gluon propagator can be formulated by equating eq.~(8.1) to eq.~(8.5) since both are being on the mass-shell, indeed.
+Then one obtains

+with the same result as for the consideration off-mass-shell gluon propagators in the previous section.
+The self-consistency condition is not satisfied for the full massive gluon propagator on the mass-shell as well ($-1 \neq 0$).

+However, there exists only one exception from the general picture described above.
+Within the EGD formalism let us begin with the t'Hooft\,--\,Feynman gauge ${\tilde\lambda}^{-1}=1$ in eq.~(5.8).
+Then going to the mass-shell and setting the combination $Z_3 {\tilde Z}^{-1}_3 =1$ again, one obtains

-for its free massive counterpart and in complete agreement with (5.14).
-It has the renormalizable behavior at $q^2 \rightarrow \infty$ because of the automatic cancellation of the longitudinal components at the mass-shell in this particular gauge.
-Just this cancellation provides smooth $M^2_g=0$ limit in (B13), of course.
-Though it is not transverse, but the 'physics' associated with $g_{\mu\nu}$ and $T_{\mu\nu}(q)$ components is the same.
-The massive gluon propagator (B1) in the t' Hooft - Feynman gauge ${\tilde\lambda}^{-1}=1$, even being on the mass-shell (B13), satisfies the boundary condition in the perturbative limit in Figure 2, and thus has smooth $M^2_g=0$ limit as well.
-The massive gluon propagator (B1) in this gauge is only one exception from the general picture described above.
-This principal difference between all other finite gauges and the t'Hooft\,--\,Feynman gauge explicitly shown in (B3), underlines that the distinction between GGD and EGD formalisms, introduced in Section IV within the mass gap approach to QCD, is not only mere convention, but it makes sense, indeed.
-How to suppress such EGD object (B13) from appear at large distances as free massive state is not clear yet.
-However, the general problem of color gluons confinement can be solved only on the basis of considering all the possible solutions for the full gluon propagator, especially underlying the importance of the above-mentioned NP singular one (see our remarks in Outlook).
+for its free massive counterpart and in complete agreement with eq.~(5.14).
+It has the renormalizable behavior at $q^2 \rightarrow \infty$ because of the automatic cancellation of the longitudinal components on the mass-shell in this particular gauge.
+Just this cancellation provides smooth $M^2_g=0$ limit in eq.~(8.9).
+This principal difference between all other finite gauges and the t'Hooft\,--\,Feynman gauge explicitly shown in eq.~(8.9), underlines that the distinction between GGD and EGD formalisms, introduced in Section IV within the mass gap approach to QCD, is not only a mere convention, but it makes sense, indeed (see also the test on the gauge choice's self-consistency condition, described above and in the previous section).
+At the same, it is difficult to assign any physical meaning to eq.~(8.9), even being on the mass-shell, since it is explicitly gauge-dependent, and it is not transverse.

+Our general conclusion is that the massive gluon propagator cannot be the mass-shell object within the mass gap approach to QCD, and thus it cannot appear in the physical spectrum (confinement of massive gluons).
+On the contrary, staying off-mass-shell, the massive gluon propagators keeps save the above-mentioned equivalence between $q^2 \rightarrow \infty$ and $M^2_g=0$ limits in its longitudinal component at any finite gauge, required by the mass gap approach to QCD.
+Thus, the massive gluons may only exist in the QCD ground state or inside hadrons, treated as its color-singlet massive excitations.